-Trading account assets include derivatives in a net receivable position, physical commodities inventory, and receivables related to terminated derivative transactions.
+Trading account assets include derivatives in a net receivable position and physical commodities inventory.
 Trading account liabilities include derivatives in a net payable position.
 Other than physical commodities inventory, all trading account assets and liabilities are carried at fair value.

 As part of its commodity trading activities, the Company trades various physical commodities including carbon emissions credits, base metals, natural gas and oil and other refined products.
 CEI's physical commodities inventory is carried at the lower of cost or market.
-The carrying amount of physical commodities inventory designated as part of a fair value hedge is adjusted for changes in fair value in accordance with ASC 815, Derivatives and Hedging.